Applications are invited to join Wrexham Glyndŵr University’s Board of Governors.

 Wrexham Glyndŵr University invites applications from individuals who are able to make a substantial contribution to the work of the Board of Governors.

-We have made real progress in establishing the university as an anchor institution in the region working to a new Vision and Strategy 2025 and significantly improving the estate in line with our Campus 2025 strategy.
+In recent years we have made real progress in establishing the university as an anchor institution in the region working to our Vision and Strategy 2025

-The Vision and Strategy responds to the changing landscape of higher education in Wales and the UK and will guide the university in building on past achievements and furthering our partnerships – with students and staff, in education, in innovation and applied research.
-We are committed to building an academically vibrant and sustainable university for the region and beyond, that inspires and enables current and future generations of students, transforms people and places and drives economic, social and cultural success.
+The Vision and Strategy responds to the changing landscape of higher education in Wales and the UK and guides the university in building on past achievements and furthering our partnerships – with students and staff, in education, in innovation and research.
+We are committed to continuing to build an academically vibrant and sustainable university for the region and beyond, that inspires and enables current and future generations of students, transforms people and places and drives economic, social and cultural success.

 The role of the Board of Governors